-The M15, M20, and M25 run at a maximum raster speed of 40 inches per second.
-The M30 and M35 run at a maximum raster speed of 50 inches per second.
-This is why the settings between the M25 and the M30 are the same.
-Since the M30 has 5 more watts and runs 10 inches per second faster than the M25, the effects cancel each other out resulting in the same depth of engraving.
-The advantage is that the total engraving time is reduced.
-When engraving very small objects, top speed cannot be achieved because acceleration and deceleration of the motion system requires time and distance.
+The V Class laser system can reach engraving speeds up to 55 inches per second when set to 100% speed in the driver.
+When engraving very small objects, this speed cannot be achieved because acceleration and deceleration of the motion system requires time and distance.
 The laser system will automatically adjust itself to a maximum engraving speed that it can achieve due to the size and position of the graphic.
 This is why you might notice that there might be no difference in engraving time on certain graphics whether you choose 100% speed or less.